connorjohnlind/connorlind.com/README.md

 # Connor Lind's Personal Website

-This website is a portfolio and sandbox for my development as a full-stack javascript engineer.
+[Connorlind.com](https://www.connorlind.com) is a sandbox for my development as a full-stack javascript engineer.
 I will implement new technologies here as I learn them.

+This website is built with ES6 Javascript, jQuery, and SaSS.
+It is currently hosted as a static website on Amazon S3.

 ## Points Of Interest